 The Real Reason You Shouldn’t Warm up Your Car in the Cold

-Now, I don't know about you, but it was drilled into my head since before I even knew how to drive that if it was incredibly cold, a car absolutely needed to be warmed up before it could be driven because if not, the car wouldn't drive correctly.
+It was drilled into our heads even before we knew how to drive that if the weather was bitterly cold that the vehicle we would be traveling in needed to be warmed up before it could be driven because if not, the car wouldn't drive correctly.

 Apparently, we don't have to follow that rule anymore.

-According to the experts at Popular Mechanics, letting your car idle and warm up before traveling could be doing more harm than good to the engine.
-And they're not the only ones who say that.
-Even the Washington Post took a look at whether warming your car up or not before you drive has any benefit for the car, and they too say it doesn't.
+According to the experts at Popular Mechanics, letting your car idle and warm up before traveling could be doing more harm than good to the vehicle's engine.
+Even the Washington Post took a look at whether warming your car up before you drive has any benefit for the car, and they too say there is absolutely no benefit.

-This doesn’t mean that what you and I have always been told is a lie and that it’s never been necessary to let your car warm up- there was a time that it was.
-However, by the time the 1990’s rolled around, most vehicles began coming equipt with electronic fuel injectors, but before, cars had carburetors, and it was necessary for the engine to warm up in order to work correctly.
+This doesn’t mean that what we grew up being told was a complete lie and that it's never been necessary to let your car warm up- there was a time that it was.
+However, by the time the 1990s rolled around, most vehicles began coming equipt with electronic fuel injectors, but before then, cars had carburetors, and it was necessary for the engine to warm up in order to work correctly.

-Unless you’re driving a car that was manufactured before the 1990’s, there’s really no need to let it warm up other than to get the inside of the car toasty, or to defrost the windows.
-But here’s something to memory bank- letting your car idle, even for just five minutes, increases your total fuel consumption by 7% to 14%.
+Unless you’re driving a car that was manufactured before the 1990s, there’s really no need to let it warm up other than to get the inside of the car toasty, or to defrost the windows.
+Here’s something for you to memory bank though- letting your car idle, even for just five minutes, increases your total fuel consumption by 7% to 14%.